 As a result, the dog trainer shows up and you learn that you have been letting your dog get away with things and you need to step it up and show your dog that you are in charge and start correcting the behaviors you don’t like.
 Following this approach, some behaviors will stop, some will become less frequent and some will persist because “he is stubborn.”

-However reasonable this approach may seem, it has led to some fundamental problems.
+However reasonable this approach may seem at first, it has led to some fundamental problems.
 Your dog is not broken.
 The way you have been told to look at his behavior is.
 You will be more successful if you learn how to build your dog up instead of tearing him down.

 Pattern and Relevance